-How would Work Stage (if

-Project Description you categorize this project? applicable)

-In response to the Child and Family Services General/ASFA Evaluation/Assessment

-Review, the courts were asked to identify

-solutions to overcome barriers to timely

-permanency, adoption, and termination of

-parental rights.
-In November 2010, the Nevada

-Supreme Court asked each judicial district in the

-State to convene a Community Improvement

-Council (CIC) composed of locally selected key

-stakeholders and other system partners.
-The

-initial goal of the CICs included considering the

-functioning and efficiency of the permanency

-timeframes by identifying and assessing the

-challenges and possible solutions specific to the

-jurisdiction.

-Every court created a CIC and each CIC has been

-meeting for the last five years concentrating on

-improving the timely processing of dependency

-cases.
-Some CICs have been more active or

-more focused than others, but the combined

-impact of these workgroups has been noticeable

-and appreciable.
-The impact of this work has

-been assessed annually, but in this 5 th year CIP

-looked at trends.
-Time to permanency and

-termination of parental rights has been

-consistently trending downward (32.9% and

-17.9%, respectively) and the proportion of

-permanency hearings meeting statutory
+How would Work Stage (if Project Description you categorize this project? applicable) In response to the Child and Family Services General/ASFA Evaluation/Assessment Review, the courts were asked to identify solutions to overcome barriers to timely permanency, adoption, and termination of parental rights.
+In November 2010, the Nevada Supreme Court asked each judicial district in the State to convene a Community Improvement Council (CIC) composed of locally selected key stakeholders and other system partners.
+The initial goal of the CICs included considering the functioning and efficiency of the permanency timeframes by identifying and assessing the challenges and possible solutions specific to the jurisdiction.
+Every court created a CIC and each CIC has been meeting for the last five years concentrating on improving the timely processing of dependency cases.
+Some CICs have been more active or more focused than others, but the combined impact of these workgroups has been noticeable and appreciable.
+The impact of this work has been assessed annually.
+Time to permanency and termination of parental rights has been consistently trending downward (24% and 19%, respectively) and the proportion of permanency hearings meeting statutory requirement upward (22% increase).